 - Company size has no influence on exhibitors’ willingness to pay

 - Company size has a positive influence on exhibitors’ intention to return

 Many studies assume that the bigger the company, the more likely they are to pay for future shows.
 However, this study shows that the company size doesn’t determine their willingness to pay.

 On the other hand, bigger companies have shown a higher tendency to return to the same show compared to smaller companies.
 One of the reasons for this is because smaller companies are generally more conservative with their budgets than larger companies.
-This leads to less small companies returning to the same show.
+This leads to fewer small companies returning to the same show.

-Does previous show experience matter
+Does previous show experience matter?

 Yes and no. Previous show experience improves an exhibitor’s intention to return but it doesn’t improve their willingness to pay.

 - Prior experience has no influence on exhibitors’ willingness to pay

 - Prior experience has a positive influence on exhibitors’ intention to return

 Another key finding in this study shows that the more times an exhibitor attended the same show, the less satisfied they are with it.
 This leads to a reduced willingness to pay.
 However, with that said even with a reduced willingness to pay, exhibitors still have an intention to return to the same show.